 Jessica is the Manager of School & Community Outreach at the Amon Carter Museum of American Art where she leads the teaching team overseeing experiences for students and teachers, cultivates learning partnerships with local organizations to reach diverse audiences, and integrates work with local artists into educational opportunities within the museum and in the community.
 Formerly, she was the Manager of Gallery Interpretation and the Center for Creative Connections at the Dallas Museum of Art.
 Jessica worked for three years as Adjunct Professor of Art at Tarrant County College and four years as a Middle School Art Teacher.
-She dedicates time to community art education initiatives through ACTunited and Art This Week.
-In her down time she can usually be found with her daughter enjoying an art museum or making art in their home studio.
+Though much of her passion and work is directed at her local community, in 2017 she was invited to assist the Education Planning Team at the Smithsonian Latino Center, and recently she was named the Representative-Elect for the Western Region of the Museum Division of the National Art Education Association.
+In her down time she can usually be found with her daughters enjoying an art museum or making art in their home studio.

 For more information fill out the form below